sethvoltz/dotfiles/README.markdown

 * If you install the excellent [rbenv](https://github.com/sstephenson/rbenv) to manage multiple rubies, your current branch will show up in the prompt.
 Bonus.

-## Bugs

-I want this to work for everyone; that means when you clone it down it should work for you even though you may not have `rbenv` installed, for example.
-That said, I do use this as *my* dotfiles, so there's a good chance I may break something if I forget to make a check for a dependency.

-If you're brand-new to the project and run into any blockers, please [check out the original project](https://github.com/holman/dotfiles/) on his repository.

 ## Thanks